-LPL Financial Holdings Inc. LPLA is engaged in providing an integrated platform of brokerage and investment advisory services to independent financial advisors and financial advisors at financial institutions.
+BWX Technologies, Inc. BWXT offers precision manufactured components and services to the commercial nuclear power industry.
 The company sports a Zacks Rank #1.
-Its average trailing four-quarter positive surprise is 10.62%.
+It has a trailing four-quarter positive earnings surprise of 19.78%, on average.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Get the rest of the stocks on the list and start putting this and other ideas to the test.
 It can all be done with the Research Wizard stock picking and back testing software.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.

 Click here to sign up for a free trial to the Research Wizard today.

 Disclosure: Officers, directors and/or employees of Zacks Investment Research may own or have sold short securities and/or hold long and/or short positions in options that are mentioned in this material.
 An affiliated investment advisory firm may own or have sold short securities and/or hold long and/or short positions in options that are mentioned in this material.

 Disclosure: Performance information for Zacks’ portfolios and strategies are available at: https://www.zacks.com/performance.